AlysonMAK/STAT-3011-project-2/README.md

 In this npz file, all images are transfomed to dataframes with dimensions 224, 224 and 3.
 Therefore, it can be directly put into AlexNet and ResNet models.

 ## Code
-(1) import_packages: import packages relevant to our study
+(1) import_packages: the code to import packages relevant to our study

 (1) data collection: the code used to for images scrapping.